 - Partner with other associations, community leaders, and organizations on issues of mutual interest.

-- Develop relationships with key policy makers to help keep them abreast of the Leadership Group’s policy priorities and positions.
+- Develop relationships with key regional and state-level policy makers and legislative staff to help keep them abreast of the Leadership Group’s policy priorities and positions.

 - Write letters and provide testimony on the Leadership Group’s positions to appropriate policy makers.